 A study published in the Journal of the American Academy of Dermatology studied whether a 5 percent tea tree oil shampoo would work in patients with mild to moderate dandruff.
 After a four-week treatment period, participants in the tea tree group had 41% improvement in the severity of dandruff, whereas the placebo (no tea tree oil group) only had 11% improvement.
 Researchers also noted improvement in patient itchiness and greasiness after using tea tree oil shampoo (5).

-If you suffer from seborrheic dermatitis, or want to ease the amount of dandruff your hair produces, consider adding a couple drops of tea tree oil to your shampoo.
+If you suffer from seborrheic dermatitis or want to ease the amount of dandruff your hair produces, consider adding a couple of drops of tea tree oil to your shampoo.

 7. Treat Head Lice